-2000 – Randolph wins its first contract for the Frame of Choice (FOC) spectacle program, which provides the Army, Air Force, Navy, Marines, Coast Guard, and NASA with an alternative to standard-issue military spectacles.
+Randolph is awarded their first contract for the Frame of Choice (FOC) program, which provides the Army, Air Force, Navy, Marines, Coast Guard, and NASA with an alternative to standard-issue military spectacles.

-2017 – Randolph continues to produce the HGU-4/P for the U.S. Army and Navy and air forces worldwide.
-The company also maintains the Frame of Choice contract, now in its fourth five-year term.
+Randolph continues to produce the HGU-4/P Aviator for the U.S. Military and air forces worldwide.
+The company also maintains the Frame of Choice contract, supplying multiple style options to the military.

 Standard Issue Since 1978